-Barriers to educational achievement faced by pupils at Corbridge First School in 2020 - 2021 include:
+Barriers to educational achievement faced by pupils at Corbridge First School in 2021 - 2022 include:

-- Varied learning experiences throughout COVID home learning time. - Gaps in key knowledge from previous year groups. - Social and emotional factors relating to mental health and normal development of age appropriate interaction skills.
+- Varied learning experiences throughout COVID home learning time. - Gaps in key knowledge from previous year groups. - Social and emotional factors relating to mental health and normal development of age appropriate interaction skills. - The social, emotional and mental health effects of being adopted from care.